HaploZyorhist/KHCC/README.md

 - creator should be able to save as txt file and load from txt files

 # ideas
-- main class to run functions not code everything into main.
+- main class to run functions not code everything into form.
 - use a windows form app to adjust stats and creation